Mt. Hood

 South Side Routes: Pearly Gates & Old Chute

-These are the standard routes to Oregon’s highest point and great objectives for both novice and experienced climbers.
+These are the standard routes to Oregon’s highest point and are great objectives for both novice and experienced climbers alike.
 Each variation features sections of steep snow, with the possibility of alpine ice climbing near the summit.
 The Pearly Gates and Old Chute routes are excellent next steps for graduates of our 5-day Mountaineering Course or climbers looking to build experience before attempting more technical ascents like Mt.
 Hood’s Cooper Spur, Mt.
 Shuksan’s Fisher Chimneys, or Mt.
 Baker’s North Ridge.

 The first day is spent doing a gear check and a half-day alpine climbing course to ensure you're ready for the climb.
 However, experienced climbers who have previously participated in a Trillium Alpine Guides program and are confident in their gear selection may opt for a one-day ascent.

-Additionally, the South Side routes are a prime venue for spring ski mountaineering, offering fantastic opportunities for those looking to ski from the summit.
+Additionally, the South Side routes are a prime venue for spring Ski Mountaineering, offering fantastic opportunities for those looking to ski from the summit.

 Cooper Spur